Simonmoser87/cove/site/content/english/_index.md

 With Skribble you sign legally and securely according to the following requirements:
 {{% /heading %}}

-{{% collapsible 1 "E-signature standards QES and FES according to ZertES/eIDAS" "check" %}}
+{{% collapsible 1 "E-signature standards QES and AES according to ZertES/eIDAS" "check" %}}
 Skribble works exclusively with legally defined e-signature standards: The qualified electronic signature (QES) and the advanced electronic signature (AES).
 {{% /collapsible %}}